RuoChen95/algorithms-graphs-data-structures/README.md

 ## Design of the code
 1. Read the data from txt file using fs;
-2. formating data;
+2. Format data;
-3. using specific algorisms to finish problem;
+3. Using specific algorithms to finish problem;

 ## How to run it
 1. install node.js